|

 She

-grew up in France, South Korea, the United States and Great Britain.
+grew up in Louveciennes, France, Seoul, South Korea, and Rockville/Bethesda,

 She